Serrowxd/More_Portfolio/README.md

 I'm making another portfolio, because the last one is outdated.

-This one will be a lot more simplistic, featuring ThreeJS paired with React and SASS to showcase my design concepts as well as my code.

-Scripts:
+This time it's just simple HTML/JQuery/SCSS, with no outside styling libraries so I can keep it clean.

-- `npm run scss` starts the scss watch process
+`npm run scss` starts the scss watcher
-- `npm start` creates a local process for the project